shunter5/cis-320-BLA/README.md

 I am going to find the relationshiop between the number of population between year 2014-2015.

 Goals:
-I am going to user the pivot table to separate and summary my data include the sumofdeath and sumofbirth of year 2014-2015
+I am going to user the pivot table to separate and summary my data include the sumofdeath and sumofbirth of year 2014-2015.
+I will put my data in R and SPSS